HarleyCoops/OneShotGRPO/README.md

 *   **Reward Tuning:**  The reward functions and their weights are crucial for shaping the model's behavior.
 Experimenting with different reward functions and weights can lead to improved results.
 *   **Hyperparameter Optimization:** The training arguments in `GRPOConfig` can be further tuned to optimize performance.
 Consider using a hyperparameter search library like Optuna or Ray Tune.
 * **PEFT** The use of PEFT is described as having risk, but could be useful for some users.

-This project provides a clear, well-documented, and runnable example of training a small language model for mathematical reasoning using reinforcement learning.
-It serves as a great starting point for further experimentation and development in this area.